vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage.md

 16: Conversions to Kelvin from Celsius (or Fahrenheit) go like:
 T(K) = T(C) + 273.15; T(C) = (T(F) - 32)/1.8
 17: It's actually an easy constant to remem- ber: 5-6-7-8 (but must remember the minus sign on the exponent).
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.Because space is so cold (tens of Kelvin, effectively, unless exposed to the sun), the fourth power of such a small number pales so much in comparison to the fourth power of a number like 300 that we can safely ignore it for radiation to space:
+Because space is so cold (tens of Kelvin, effectively, unless exposed to the sun), the fourth power of such a small number pales so much in comparison to the fourth power of a number like 300 that we can safely ignore it for radiation to space:
 Pspace≈ AsurfOT4,
 (1.9)
 where we now just have a single temperature: that of the warm body in